 Inpatient Drug Treatment

 Inpatient or residential treatment for drugs is one of the most commonly chosen types of rehab.
 In this type of treatment the person with the addiction lives at the treatment facility.
-Many inpatient treatment centers also offer detox, an important first part of treatment.
+Many inpatient treatment centers also offer detox (learn "what is detox treatment"), an important first part of treatment.
 While most inpatient treatment stays are 28 days, for many, this isn’t sufficient time to gain stability in sobriety after years of addiction.
 Most treatment centers offer varying lengths of stay. this often isn’t clinically enough time to gain stability in sobriety .
 A good treatment center will base the length of stay on each patient’s individual medical and clinical needs.
 The treatment team should develop a structured plan for after rehab to support long-term sobriety.

 Inpatient treatment is the preferred method of drug rehab.
 While the person is in treatment they are free from not only the temptations, but also stressors of the outside.
 This enables the patient time to focus on building a foundation for lifelong recovery.
 Inpatient treatment is often recommended when outpatient treatment has been tried previously.